Coenzyme A is a nucleotide derivative, highly soluble in water but insoluble in alcohol, ether and acetone.

 In the metabolic processes of living organisms, it is an acyl-carrier coenzyme involved in both anabolic and catabolic processes.
 Its best-known derivative is acetyl coenzyme A (acetyl CoA), which transports the acetyl group required in the citric acid cycle.

 It occurs in all metabolically active cells.
-In the human body, it is synthesized from vitamin B, mainly in the liver.
+In the human body, it is synthesised from vitamin B, mainly in the liver.